RGunning/MCReventBooker/README.md

 After Downloading and unpacking the distribution, go to the file directory <pre><code>cd MCReventBooker</code></pre> and make the scripts executable <pre><code>chmod 770 *</code></pre>.
 Move the scripts to your bin. <pre><code>mkdir ~/bin; mv * ~/bin/</code></pre>

 Now create a passwordFile (.my.cnf) containing your raven password.
 This file must be of the form password=[raven.password]

+You can create the file with the command <pre><code>nano ~/.my.cnf</code></pre>
+Use Ctrl-X to save and exit nano

 E.g. The .my.cnf file should look like this
 <pre><code>password="P4SSW0RD"</code></pre>

-set the file to be read only by the user
+Next set the file to be readable only by the user
 <pre><code>chmod 600 ~/.my.cnf</code></pre>

 create a new folder if you want both the fast and robust scripts to run simultaneously